misaka-mikoto/bkx/README.md

 kb
 ==

-It can help me to backup the system configure file.Also this project is now yet finish!
+It can help me to backup the system configure file.
+Also this project is not yet finish!